 Each formatting change (as well as any other changes that are made to the Rows) will be displayed in the Preview Pane immediately to the right of the Rows Editor, as shown below:

 In addition to performing mass formatting edits as described above, when you select more than one Row, you can perform the following actions:

 - Cut - Creates copies of the selected Rows, which can be pasted elsewhere

 - Copy - Creates copies of the selected Rows

 - Flip - Flips the sign on the selected Rows when displaying on Reports (Positive vs. Negative).
 Typically Rows that contain GL Accounts that belong to the following GL Types will necessitate a Flip to the Negative ( - ) sign:

 - Long Term Liability

-- Hide - Hide the Row when viewing the Report.
+- Hide - Hides the selected Rows when viewing the Report.
 This is particularly useful for Rows that contain Calculations that do not need to be seen on the actual Report

-- Delete - Delete the Row and remove it from the Template
+- Delete - Deletes the selected Rows and removes them from the Template

 Row Fields & Options

 1) Description - Enter the Description, or Display Name, for this Row as it will appear when running Reports.
 To create a section header in your Report, simply enter a Description without adding an Account or Calculation.
 Remember to use the Formatting Tools to set your Row indentations as desired